-Benneson grew up with three older sisters, Alice, Annie, and Caroline, in a mansion at 241 Jersey Street on the bluffs of the Mississippi River.
-The impressively landscaped residence allowed a view of fourteen miles of the river and bird's eye view of the passing steamers.
+Benneson grew up with three older sisters, Alice, Annie, and Caroline, in a mansion at 241 Jersey Street, Quincy, Illinois, on the bluffs of the Mississippi River.
+The impressively landscaped residence allowed a view of fourteen miles of the river and a bird's eye view of the passing steamers.

 Once back in Quincy those stories were relayed in lecture series throughout 1886 and 1887.